Generate MCP servers from OpenAPI documents

 Configuring generated tools

-The x-speakeasy-mcp OpenAPI extension can be used on any operation to customize the MCP tool that will be generated for it.
-The extension is used like this:
+Use the x-speakeasy-mcp OpenAPI extension on any operation to customize the MCP tool that will be generated for it:

 openapi.yaml